 The AMP-Sync field use OFDM symbol as carrier waveform (see 40.3.3.1) and shall be constructed as an OOK signal.

 For the non-backscatter mode, the AMP-Sync field consists of two segments: NAMETBD1 and NAMETBD2.
-The NAMETBD1 is a chip sequence used by the receiver for PPDU detection, symbol timing recovery and determination of the data rate.
+The NAMETBD1 is a binary sequence used by the receiver for PPDU detection, symbol timing recovery and determination of the data rate.
 The NAMETBD2 is to reduce false alarm rate.
 For 250kbps data rate, the NAMETBD1 is constructed by the TBD-bit sequence W, where each bit in the sequence is mapped to an OOK symbol of duration 2 µs.
 For 1Mbps data rate, the NAMETBD1 is constructed by the logical complement of W. Figure 40-TBD1 shows the AMP-Sync field format.

 Figure 40-TBD1 – AMP-Sync field format

 For the backscatter mode, the AMP-Sync field consists one segment: NAMETBD3.
-The NAMETBD3 is a chip sequence used by the receiver for PPDU detection and symbol timing recovery.
+The NAMETBD3 is a binary sequence used by the receiver for PPDU detection and symbol timing recovery.
 The NAMETBD3 is constructed by the TBD-bit sequence NAMETBD3, where each bit in the sequence is mapped to an OOK symbol of duration 2 µs.
 The DL AMP-Sync field for backscatter mode without frequency shift shall differentiate the operating band of sub-1GHz or 2.4GHz (how to differentiate is TBD).